This post was last updated on June 4th, 2020 at 08:10 pm

 Mo Paeng waterfall

 This waterfall is easiest to reach from Pai.
 It is the most popular and busiest of all waterfalls.
-If you have not been in Pai for that long, this is a nice place to visit.
-You also have a natural slide and a pool at the bottom of the waterfall.
+If you aren’t staying in Pai for that long, this is a nice place to visit.
+There’s also a natural slide and a pool at the bottom of the waterfall.

 Pam Bok waterfall